tingchihc/NTU-ML2021spring/note/L4-3 Transformer decoder.md

 ![Image of Yaktocat](https://github.com/ting-chih/NTU-ML2021spring/blob/main/image/groundtruth.png)

 ## Here has a mismatch.
 In the training, we use the groud truth; however, in the testing(inference), we do not use the ground truth.
+## The mismatch is exposure bias
+  * Solution: scheduled sampling

 ## The tips for training the transformer
 ## Copy Mechanism